 White wine adds depth and richness to the dish.
 You can use any white wine you like, but I would not recommend an overly sweet wine as it may over power the the flavor of the butternut squash rather than balance it.

 Parmesan cheese is the crowing glory of any risotto dish.
 It will add a creamy, nutty, saltiness that blends effortlessly with the other ingredients.

 Add the arborio rice to the pan and cook for several minutes.

 Add the wine and herbs to the rice and cook until absorbed, then stir in the hot chicken broth 1/2 cup at a time, making sure it is completely absorbed between additions.

 Mix in the cooked butternut squash and the parmesan cheese.

-If you are a seafood lover and you want make this an ultra special meal you might want to add lobster meat or bay scallops.
+If you are a seafood lover and you want to make this an ultra-special meal you might want to add lobster meat or bay scallops.

 The meat lovers in your life would appreciate the inclusion of crispy bacon or pancetta.

 Swapping out the chicken broth for vegetable broth makes this a vegetarian-friendly recipe (you may have to eliminate the cheese).

 Butternut Squash Risotto FAQ’s